awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 ## Using IAM authentication with PostgreSQL<a name="UsingWithRDS.IAMDBAuth.DBAccounts.PostgreSQL"></a>

-To use IAM authentication with PostgreSQL, connect to the DB instance, create database users, and then grant them the `rds_iam` role as shown in the following example\.
+To use IAM authentication with PostgreSQL, connect to the DB instance as the master user or a different user who can create users and grant privileges\.
+After connecting, create database users and then grant them the `rds_iam` role as shown in the following example\.

 ```
 CREATE USER db_userx;